afzol-ahmed/insurwave/README.md

     test_get_request("invalid_endpoint", params={"key": api_key, "q": "Paris"})

 Test cases to create:
-\\Validate the API keys for minimum and maximum range/length
-\\Verify that these keys are answering the call requests if you are using JSON or XML APIs in your application
+Validate the API keys for minimum and maximum range/length Verify that these keys are answering the call requests if you are using JSON or XML APIs in your application

-\\Verify the Parse response to parse out portions of the response data returned from the server
-\\Check the JSON Schema validation, the Field Type, and the Mandatory Fields
-\\Validate the Response headers and Negative Testcases response
+Verify the Parse response to parse out portions of the response data returned from the server Check the JSON Schema validation, the Field Type, and the Mandatory Fields Validate the Response headers and Negative Testcases response

 Identify and verify the handling of API error codes -

 Client-Side Status Codes -
-\\400 Bad Request, 403 Forbidden, 401 Unauthorized, 429 Too Many Requests
+400 Bad Request, 403 Forbidden, 401 Unauthorized, 429 Too Many Requests

 Server-Side Status Codes -
-\\500 Internal Server Error, 502 Bad Gateway, 503 Service Unavailable, 504 Gateway Timed Out, 501 etc
+500 Internal Server Error, 502 Bad Gateway, 503 Service Unavailable, 504 Gateway Timed Out, 501 etc

-Validate Response payload to determine their format and readability factor
-\\Test request chaining to identify the working of multiple APIs together
+Validate Response payload to determine their format and readability factor Test request chaining to identify the working of multiple APIs together

-Verify APIs with input parameters.
+Verify APIs with input parameters-
-\\Validate end-to-end CRUD (create, read, update, and delete) flow for application API
+Validate end-to-end CRUD (create, read, update, and delete) flow for application API

 Check database integrity test cases -

-\\Checking whether or NOT a blank value or default value can be retrieved from the database.
+Checking whether or NOT a blank value or default value can be retrieved from the database.

-\\Validating each value if it is successfully saved to the database.
+Validating each value if it is successfully saved to the database.

-\\Ensuring the data compatibility against old hardware or old versions of operating systems.
+Ensuring the data compatibility against old hardware or old versions of operating systems.

-\\Verifying the data in data tables can be modified and deleted
+Verifying the data in data tables can be modified and deleted

-\\Running data tests for all data files, including clip art, tutorials, templates, etc.
+Running data tests for all data files, including clip art, tutorials, templates, etc.

 Scenario 3: UI Automated Testing